cghdev/PYtunl/README.md

 # PYtunl

-## *NOTE:* PYtunl is not longer maintained.
+## *NOTE:* PYtunl is no longer maintained.
 The Go version of this program can be used instead: https://github.com/cghdev/gotunl-vpn
 PYtunl is a command line client for Pritunl written in Python.

 At the moment is only supported in MacOS.